servoz/populse_mia/docs/source/documentation/documentation.rst

       * When creating a project, MIA default tags are stored in the database
       * Process library enabled

-When the software is opened for the first time, the clinical mode is enabled.
-To disabled it, go to the software preferences (File > MIA preferences) and disable “Clinical mode”.
+To modify it, go to the software preferences (File > MIA preferences) and disable/enable “Clinical mode”.